andrewellio/mission-control-/project_requirement/project-requirement.md

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

-This project aims to provide a simplified version of mission control system, this system contains the core function of the real mission control system, such as check rocket states, display rocket data on user interface, rocket launch button, etc.
+This project aims to provide a simplified version of mission control system, this system contains the core functionality of a real mission control system, such monitoring and checking rocket states, displaying rocket data on user interface and providing rocket launch buttons, etc.
-The user can understand how the mission control system works through this project, also the user will understand how to track rocket flight and launch a rocket.
+The user can understand how the mission control system works through this project.
+In additon the user will understand how to track the rocket throughout its flight and the process and checkes needed beforehand to launch a rocket.

 <!-- TODO
 - grammar checks